-1.2.
-Genetic algorithms in water resources management
+1.2 Genetic Algorithms in water resources management

 The genetic algorithm concept was inspired by evolutionary biology, and specifically driven by the Darwinian axiom of the "survival of the fittest", incorporating numerous biological procedures such as inheritance, selection, recombination (or crossover) and mutation.
 They became popular through the work of John Holland, particularly his 1975 book "Adaptation in Natural and Artificial Systems".
 Such algorithms are mostly implemented as computer simulations which search for optimal solutions to a given optimization problem.
 The genetic algorithm starts out with an, often random, initial population of encoded representations of candidate solutions.
 These representations are referred to as chromosomes, genotypes or genome, while the candidate solutions are referred to as phenotypes.
-The algorithm proceeds by generations, each of which arises as a result of the interactions among the genotypes of the previous generation [31], which are elected basically by their fitness and modified on the grounds of a possible recombination and mutation to form a new population of higher overall fitness.
+The algorithm proceeds by generations each of which is comprised by genotypes of the previous generation, which are elected basically by their fitness and modified on the grounds of a possible recombination or mutation to form a new population of higher overall fitness.